moccalotto/kaos/_campaign/geography.md

 Magic users risk going mad or dying if trying powerful spells while in the mountains.

+§§§§§ GOD SHARDS:
+A physical manifestation of some of the power of a dead god.
+Technically, the ring mountains are god shards.
+God shards are raw creation, they can create life and matter.
+The only way Unari can reproduce is through god shards.
+The fog in the Vast White is created by special god shards.

 ## Vast White

 The Vast White itself has a more-or-less constant temperature, but it is extremely cold.